home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

   default: true
   type: boolean
 apps:
   description: A dictionary where the keys are app IDs and the values are app names that will be displayed in the UI; see example below.
-If you provide an empty string as the friendly name, the app will never be shown in the sources list. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/5c39196ade3f88ab453b205fd15b32472d3e0482/androidtv/constants.py#L267-L283) are configured in the backend package and do not need to be included in your configuration.)
+If a name is not provided, the app will never be shown in the sources list. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/5c39196ade3f88ab453b205fd15b32472d3e0482/androidtv/constants.py#L267-L283) are configured in the backend package and do not need to be included in your configuration.)
   required: false
   default: {}
   type: map